Anaschoudhary/acwpblocks/readme.txt

 ACWP Blocks - Popup Block is a Gutenberg block that allows you to create popups that can be triggered by any button or link with the same class as the popup ID.

 **Features:**
 - Add a popup block in the editor.
 - Set a unique popup ID.
 - Use any Gutenberg button or element with the same class to trigger the popup.
-- Includes animations and smooth transitions.
-- Custom close button and background click-to-close functionality.
-- Add a popup block in the editor.
-- Set a unique popup ID.
-- Use any Gutenberg button or element with the same class to trigger the popup.